arrow-kt/arrow-meta/docs/docs/setup.md

 ```
 > Task :install-idea-plugin
-Arrow Meta IDEA Plugin is not installed!
+Arrow Meta IDE Plugin is not installed!
 Downloading ...
 Restart Intellij IDEA to finish the installation!
 ```